 This is shocking news to me.
-If you’ve read previous articles on The Punished Backlog before, you’ve noticed that we’ve been covering mainly Nintendo and PlayStation games.
-We don’t do so purposefully; the reality is that Microsoft has yet to make a mark this year in terms of exclusives and marketing.
+If you’ve read previous articles on The Punished Backlog before, you’ve noticed that we’ve been covering mainly Nintendo and PlayStation games, and not Xbox ones.
+We don’t do out of spite; Microsoft has simply yet to make a mark this year in terms of exclusives and marketing.

 From the announcement of the Xbox One X, which has since fizzled out in light of the Nintendo Switch’s success, to the lack of console exclusives in 2017, Microsoft has been dropping the ball constantly this year.